 Onother important difference is that XP has more hardware drivers available out of the box than Windows 2000 did.
 I am also pretty sure that there was not a 64-bit version of Windows 2000 Professional, but there is a 64-bit version of XP.

-If you are considering using wireless networking then you should definately go with XP.
-WIndows 2000 was created when wireless networking was in its infancy, and consequently XP has much better wireless support.
+If you are considering using wireless networking then you should definitely go with XP.
+Windows 2000 was created when wireless networking was in its infancy, and consequently XP has much better wireless support.